 Question: I am married, live in Connecticut, and my spouse is in a nursing home.
 The State is telling me that I have too much money to get my spouse on Medicaid.
-Is there anything I can do to protect my assets at this late stage?
+Is there anything I can do to protect assets at this late stage?

 Answer: Medicaid is very state specific in what asset protection techniques work and what techniques do not work.
-One technique that works in some states, which has been approved by two federal courts and some state courts, is for the healthy spouse to take the excess assets and purchase a single premium immediate payout annuity that pays a monthly check solely to the healthy spouse.
-This converts what had been excess assets of the couple to income belonging solely to the healthy spouse and this income is hers to keep and need not be spent on the ill spouse’s care.
+One technique that works in some states, which has been approved by two federal courts and some state courts, is for the healthy spouse to take the protect assets and purchase a single premium immediate payout annuity that pays a monthly check solely to the healthy spouse.
+This converts what had been protect assets of the couple to income belonging solely to the healthy spouse and this income is hers to keep and need not be spent on the ill spouse’s care.